 - Herniated disks.
-The soft cushions that act as shock absorbers between your vertebrae tend to dry out with age.
-Cracks in a disk's exterior may allow some of the soft inner material to escape and press on the spinal cord or nerves.
+Disks are the soft cushions that act as shock absorbers between your spinal bones.
+If part of the disk's soft inner material leaks out, it can press on the spinal cord or nerves.

-- Thickened ligaments.
-The tough cords that help hold the bones of your spine together can become stiff and thickened over time.
-These thickened ligaments can bulge into the spinal canal.
+- Thick ligaments.
+The strong cords that help hold the bones of your spine together can become stiff and thick over time.
+Thick ligaments can push into the spinal canal.

 - Spinal injuries.
-Car accidents and other trauma can cause dislocations or fractures of one or more vertebrae.
-Displaced bone from a spinal fracture may damage the contents of the spinal canal.
-Swelling of nearby tissue immediately after back surgery also can put pressure on the spinal cord or nerves.
+Car accidents and other trauma can cause spinal bones to break or move out of place.
+Swelling of nearby tissue right after back surgery also can put pressure on the spinal cord or nerves.